prototype-berlin/cordova-plugin-accountkit/README.md

 Fork of the Cordova AccountKit Plugin
 ======

+# Attention: passport-accountkit-basic-web has been deprecated as Facebook will shut down AccountKit shortly.

 This fork fixes compatibility with cordova-plugin-facebook4.

 The Apache Cordova wrapper around the Facebook [AccountKit](https://www.accountkit.com/).